rocketacademy/bootcamp-4.1/3-backend/3.2-sql/README.md

 However, a database system is the actual implementation of something that runs SQL and keeps the data.
 Each system implements the SQL language slightly differently, keeps the data on the disk in a slightly different way, and gets the data back out differently.

-The database system ensures fundamental database properties like [ACID](https://en.wikipedia.org/wiki/ACID) (atomicity, consistency, isolation, durability).
+The database system ensures fundamental database properties like <a href="https://en.wikipedia.org/wiki/ACID" target="_blank">ACID</a> (atomicity, consistency, isolation, durability).
 A database system needs to account for circumstances like when two opposing queries happen at the same time, or like when a long running INSERT query fails while executing, due to something like power failure.
 The system doesn't solve these problems, but it is guaranteed to behave in a consistent manner each time.

 A database system also includes functionality like automatic data backup and database indexes for increasing query speed.